Volunteer job vacancies:

 You don’t have to do front desk – you don’t have to work the till if you’re unsure, or not confident, you could litter collect, you could tidy the office, you could crowd control, you could make the volunteers tea, you could bake cakes and bring them in for the volunteers and life guards.
 You could water the plants or sweep up.
 You could help in the café – clearing tables, washing up – there are paid staff to do the cooking, make coffee and work the tills – but you could have a go if you wanted!
 But just being another pair of hands is helpful – restocking the chiller cabinets, selling ice creams, keeping the outside chairs and tables clean and tidy, going to the store cupboard, or taking stuff to the office.
 It all helps!

-Come and see Clive the manager and tell him what you can offer, there’s no obligation to do a regular shift or a long shift.
+Come and see the manager and say what you can offer, there’s no obligation to do a regular shift or a long shift.